See a different side of Lisbon with a curated itinerary from Elsewhere. Luis Overlander/Shutterstock

 3. Listen to live fado.
 The calm, soft instrumental music is longing and sorrowful.
 Tasca Bela in Alfama is an old favorite for live fado – and the food is good.

 4. Have drinks at Pavilhão Chinês.
-Not far from Bairro Alto, this bar is in a historic building and decorated like an old curiosity shop.
+Not far from Bairro Alto, this bar is in a historic building and is decorated like an old curiosity shop.
 It’s really unusual.

 5. Have a meal with ocean views.
 Enjoying Portugal’s signature seafood dishes is best done by the water at in Cascais or in Sintra at Azenhas do Mar.

 6. Go to the Azores for cozido das Furnas.
-They prepare this meat stew in a pan that is buried underground and naturally heated in the volcanic soil.
+They prepare this meat stew in a pan that is then buried underground and naturally heated in the volcanic soil.

 Explore related stories